LL-Pengfei/CS1010-AY1819S1-Personal/docs/03-func.md

 # Unit 3: Functions

+Let's start with another problem.

 ### Problem: Finding the Range

 The _range_ of a finite list of at least one integers $L$ is defined as the difference between the maximum and the minimum.
 For example, the range for `4 1 -4 0 9 9 3 5 8` is `13`.
 How do we find the range of a given list?

 To find the range of a list, we can break the solution down into three subtasks: first find the maximum, then find the minimum, and finally, find the difference between the two.

-From the previous lecture, you already know how to find the maximum and the minimum (from Problem 2)!
-So, in expressing the algorithm to find the range, we can refer to a previous solution to a sub-problem, which we assume we already know how to solve.
+From the previous lecture, you already know how to find the maximum and the minimum (from Problem 1.2)!
+So, in expressing the algorithm to find the range, _we can refer to a previous solution to a sub-problem, which we assume we already know how to solve_.

 Let's call our solution to find the maximum value from a given list $L$ as $max$.  $max$ takes as input (i) a list $L$ and (ii) $k$, the number of integers in $L$.
 It produces, or _returns_, the maximum value among the integers in $L$.
 Borrowing from mathematical notation, we use the notation $max(L, k)$ to represent the maximum value of $L$.